-Yes, dinner really can be this easy: just mix balsamic vinegar, soy sauce, honey, sugar and garlic, pour it over chicken and pop it in the oven.
-And out comes this glorious Baked Balsamic Chicken that’s savoury, tangy, sweet and very, very sticky!
+Balsamic Chicken is a baked chicken dinner that’s incredible quick to prepare: just mix balsamic vinegar, soy sauce, honey, sugar and garlic, pour it over chicken and pop it in the oven.
+And out comes this glorious chicken that’s savoury, tangy, sweet and very, very sticky!

-This is one for busy weeknights, lazy Sundays, and every other day in between.
+This is a baked chicken recipe for busy weeknights, lazy Sundays, and every other day in between.

 2 minutes to make the sauce (and that includes reaching / taking lid off / measuring).